infor-design/enterprise/specs/MENUBUTTON.md

 **Bindable** – It should be possible to bind the menu elements to frameworks like Angular (ng-Click, ng-binding) and React.

+**Trigger** – Can trigger on right click, click, or immediate in a click event because of the shared menu logic.

 ## Features

 **Sub Menus** – Can optionally add one level of sub menus (need image)